 - Regular cleaning will take place throughout the day.

-- Face coverings are required for visitors inside the Centre (age 11+).
+- We request that visitors wear face coverings inside the Centre (age 11+).

 - Hand sanitizer is available upon entering and exiting the Science Oxford Centre.